 With a limited run and a suggested retail price of $299.99, Old Fitzgerald Bottled in Bond 25th Anniversary Edition is a collector’s dream, offering a unique opportunity to own a piece of bourbon history.
 If you come across this unicorn bottle at its retail price, it's a must-buy for any serious whiskey investor.

-The latest limited edition release in the highly collectible, annual , Wild Turkey Master’s Keep Triumph is the oldest age-stated rye whiskey ever released by the renowned Kentucky distiller.
+The latest limited edition release in the highly collectible, annual Master’s Keep series, Wild Turkey Master’s Keep Triumph is the oldest age-stated rye whiskey ever released by the renowned Kentucky distiller.

-Only the second rye whiskey to be released within the series, following in 2019, Triumph is aged for 10 years and bottled at 104-proof.
-Building upon the high standard set by Cornerstone and other Wild Turkey fan favorites such as and , Triumph serves as an evolution of the distillery's rye craftsmanship.
+Only the second rye whiskey to be released within the series, following Master's Keep Cornerstone in 2019, Triumph is aged for 10 years and bottled at 104-proof.
+Building upon the high standard set by Cornerstone and other Wild Turkey fan favorites such as 101 Rye and Rare Breed Rye, Triumph serves as an evolution of the distillery's rye craftsmanship.

-The limited nature of the Master’s Keep series and the cult-like following of make each release in the series a great short to medium-term investment.
-Previous releases in the series such as , , , and appreciate in value significantly, with some releases now commanding a price more than double MSRP.
+The limited nature of the Master’s Keep series and the cult-like following of Wild Turkey make each release in the series a great short to medium-term investment.
+Previous releases in the series such as Master’s Keep Voyage, Master’s Keep Unforgotten, Master’s Keep One, Master’s Keep 17 Year Old Bottled-In-Bond and Master’s Keep Revival appreciate in value significantly, with some releases now commanding a price more than double MSRP.
 With an MSRP of $275 for Triumph, expect this price to rise significantly on the secondary market.

 Discontinued in 2018 and hard to find outside Japan, it has become an exceptionally coveted acquisition for whisky lovers and investors alike.
 Notably, Hibiki 17 has seen an impressive annualized return of 17.13% since 2015, making it a promising asset for those seeking substantial returns due to its increasing rarity and esteemed reputation.